amirgroup-codes/function-aware-masking/README.md

 tokenizer) is downloaded from the Hugging Face Hub on first use and requires [`rjieba`](https://pypi.org/project/rjieba/) (pulled in by `requirements.txt`).

-## Quickstart (CPU-only smoke test)
+## Quickstart

 A tiny, self-contained demo trains a small (~4.8M-param) model for 50 steps on a bundled 553-sequence sample of OAS VH data — exercising the full **masking → training → checkpoint → evaluation** loop with no large downloads.
-It runs on a CPU in a few minutes (seconds on a GPU) and is a smoke test of the pipeline, not a useful model:
+It runs on a CPU in a few minutes (seconds on a GPU) and is a test of the pipeline, not a useful model:

 ```bash